Boxfusion/shesha-docs/docs/index.md

 ![SHESHA%20HORIZONTAL screenshot](https://github.com/Boxfusion/shesha-docs/blob/main/docs/assets/SHESHA%20HORIZONTAL.jpg?raw=true)

-Shesha is an open source low-code software development framework.
-The target audience is mainly developers and business analysts who develop enterprise applications.
+Shesha is an open source low-code platform for building enterprise apps without limits — fast

+The platform is built for both for Developers and less technical users, it is a rapid application delivery platform that enables the agile enterprise to build, model, and deploy multi-experience apps.

 There are several types of documentation available on this website:

-- Getting Started
 - Guides
-- References
 - Resources

-## Getting Started

-The Getting Started documentation will help you in getting your environment setup to start building Shesha based applications in a short amount of time.
+- Tutorials

 ## Guides

-The Guides documentation has long-form, in-depth articles about Shesha technical features and capabilities to help you gete building solutions.
+The Guides documentation will help you in getting your environment setup to start building Shesha based applications in a short amount of time but also has long-form, in-depth articles about Shesha technical features and capabilities to help you get building solutions.

-## Reference

-The Reference documentation provides detailed information about a component in Shesha.
-This documentation indicates what arguments a method accepts, the return value of that method, and what errors may be related to that method.
-It also indicates which methods are available for different versions of Shesha.

-This documentation describes the built-in modules provided by Shesha.
-It does not document components provided by the community.

 ## Resources

 The Resources documentation provides more information about the Shesha framework to help you become an effective contributor or community member.

+## Tutorials

+The tutorials will help you get up to speed with items specific to Shesha and its framework